NoTranslationLayer/notranslationlayer.github.io/reflect/tutorials/add-integration.markdown

 ## Import Historical Data

-After signing into your account and choosing permissions, the app will ask you for an initial date.
+After signing into your account and choosing permissions, you can select the earliest date to sync data from.
 If you've been using a wearable since 2023 but only want to sync your data from 2024, you'll be able to specify it here.
 Don't worry, you can always go back and sync earlier historical data.

 <img src="/assets/reflect/integrations/integration-start-date.png" style="width: 45%; height: 45%; display: inline; padding: 10px; padding-bottom: 30px">
 <img src="/assets/reflect/integrations/integration-page-active.png" style="width: 45%; height: 45%; display: inline; padding: 10px; padding-bottom: 30px">